justanotherdot/justanotherdot/site/posts/What_Makes_A_Good_PR.md

 ## Code review is not a gate keeping task

-I once worked for an organisation whose code review process centered around a total lack of faith in its developers ability to deliver quality product.
-This meant the process was utterly broken as it meant tech leads were the gate keepers of their respective stacks and that the average developer would have to resort to underhanded tactics in order to get their changes in, regardless of quality or prospective bugs.
-Unfortunately, this also meant that the gate keepers felt more justified for keeping things safe; a vicious cycle indeed!
+I once worked for an organisation whose code review process centered around a total lack of faith in its developers ability to deliver quality product; tech leads acted as the gate keepers to their respective stacks forcing the average developer to resort to underhanded tactics in order to get their changes merged, regardless of quality or prospective bugs.
+This, in turn, meant the gate keepers felt justified under the guise of 'keeping things safe'.
+Thus, code wasn't being checked properly and wrong or flimsy changes would trickle into master, making the code review process utterly broken.

 As a software engineer, every line of code you ship is code you, or someone else, will need to maintain, and as such, you should be fighting to deliver the